The Old Quindaro Museum

 Backstory and Context

 When a request was mailed to every property and landowner in the area of Old Quindaro in 1982, the citizens of the town became worried.
 The request was for a “Special Use” permit for Browning Ferris Industries to create and run a sanitary landfill.
 The Landmark Commission did not pass the permit in 1983, but the Kansas City, Kansas Commission did.
 It was after this that a group of people from the area came together to talk about the issue that would affect their area.
 During this meeting, “The Concerned Citizens for Old Quindaro” was formed, and they created a board of directors with Jesse Hope as the Chairman, Accie Taylor as Vice Chairman, J.C.
 Clark as Secretary, and Kay Moore as Treasurer.
-This collection of people, with many other people of the area, has formed into the group present there now.
+This collection of people, raised funds to challenge the effort to turn their neighborhood into a landfill.

 The Concerned Citizens for Quindaro have played a large part in creating the Abandoned Cemetery Act and having a large part of the first Quindaro town listed as a historical district.
 They have also worked to restore the cemetery and prevent littering.
 The museum itself has an abundance of items that show the tales of enslaved persons who gained freedom in the 1800s in present-day Kansas City as well las the creation of a strong Black neighborhood with schools, businesses, and churches.
 Some of the items included in the museum are items related to the history of slavery.
 The National Park Service has credited the museum for its efforts in explaining the past of the Underground Railroad in the United States.
 It also provides a course known as Roots of Promise that helps explain the town’s past to youth.2